GregAbacaxi/GregAbacaxi/README.md

 ### 👋 **Greetings**
 - My name is Gregor
 - I speak Portuguese and English
-- I've existed for approximately 7200 days
+- I've existed for approximately 7400 days
 - I like most things computer-related (Studying to get better at those)

 ### ⚙ **I'm currently doing...**
 Trying to get a degree (Informatics Engineering)

- 2nd year
+ 3nd year (the last one)

- 2nd semester
+ 1nd semester

  Current Subjects :

- > Software Engineering

- > Databases II

- > Multiplataform Development
+ > App Development

+ > Network Systems Management

+ > Artificial Intelligence

- > Computer Graphics
+ > Industrial Communications

- > Computer Networks II
+On top of that :

+I am looking for a project to finish the degree (hopefully i'll have updates soon...
+Stay tuned)

 ### 💾 **I know how to use...**
 ###### _In alphabetical order_